 Restore 10X and 4X Review: Rustoleum deck paint lets you restore your deck with a lot less work

 Several years ago, after we got new siding, we finally looked at our deck.
 We’d known it was ugly and needed attention.
 But suddenly… it was glaringly obvious that we’d neglected the thing.
 Oops.

 You know how re-staining a deck is a pain in the patootie?
 Well, this stuff was a ton easier to use.
 To prep the deck, all we had to do was clean it.
 That’s right: no sanding, buffing, or good-luck dances you would normally do to re-stain a deck.

 Let me pull a Lucy and ‘splain what our old deck had looked like….

 Our deck was old, tired, and ugly wood.
 It had been some pretty color once, I’m sure.
 But in the meantime, it had become a faded, dejected gray.
-The poor deck had been snowed on, rained on, and pooped on by the neighbor dog who liked to dig under the back fence to come visit us.
+The poor deck had been snowed on, rained on, and pooped on by the neighbor dog who liked to dig under the back fence to come to visit us.
 It was a pile of splinters, holes, and gouged wood pretending to be a deck.

 So, let’s talk about how to fix the sad deck, shall we?

-Application of 10X Restore (or 4X Restore)
+Application of 10X Restore (And Restore 4X)